JosiahPierce/writeups/xiomaraCTF_2017/no_flags.md

 ![alt text](https://github.com/JosiahPierce/writeups/blob/master/images/xiomara_noflags_3.png "String")

 I wrote a brief Python script to perform the reverse action of the JavaScript code and then plugged in that string.
-The raw code is below (and can also be found in a separate file in this writeup directory):
+The raw code is below in really ugly formatting (and can also be found with nice formatting in a separate file in this writeup directory):

 import string